With its own set of challenges, Pac-12’s idea of playing college football in spring won’t be as easy as it sounds

 Friday, Rob Scheidegger, Washington’s associate athletic director for health and wellness/head football athletic trainer, was asked what the Pac-12 would need to see in order to go through with spring football.

 He mentioned a decreased disease prevalence in Pac-12 cities, which was a key factor in the conference shutting down football in the first place.
 He discussed immediate testing availability, which would be a “game-changer” going forward.
-And he talked about the need to safely bring back student-athletes who may have contracted the virus in their communities.
+And he talked about the need to safely bring back student-athletes who might have contracted the virus in their communities.

 “We have to make sure that we have the answer for our student-athletes when they’re coming back and participating in high-level athletic activities and high-intensity athletic activities,” Scheidegger said.